Working together like a perfectly oiled swing set (ahem) – London Play’s staff team is small but versatile.

 London Play’s resident wordsmith, chief tweeterer and source of witty one liners, Fiona is the scribe behind our website, Playwire newsletter and other communications and publications.

 She is currently working on a new book to rival the legendary Eskimo tome about snow: “1001 ways to say ‘play’.
-She also job-shares with Catherine to deliver the Playful Communities project.
+Fi is also often found out on the (play) streets of London, supporting residents.

 - Cycling adventures